Chung-Ang University: Healthcare system

-Chung-Ang University Healthcare System provides healthcare to the residents in the Seoul Metropolitan Area, running two hospitals, each located in Seoul and Gwangmyeong.
+Chung-Ang University Healthcare System (CAUHS) runs two hospitals in Seoul and Gwangmyeong which provide healthcare to the residents of the Seoul Metropolitan Area.

-Founded in 1968 as the first domestic association of medical school professors, Chung-Ang University Hospital established its foundation for a new takeoff by moving from Pil-dong to Heukseok-dong in 2004.
-In 2011, Yongsan Hospital finished its 27-year-old history and relocated to merge with the Chung-Ang University Hospital.
-CAUHS opened its fourth hospital, Chung-Ang University Gwangmyeong Hospital in March 2022.
+Chung-Ang University Hospital was founded in 1968 as the first domestic association of medical school professors and moved from Pil-dong to Heukseok-dong in 2004.
+In 2011, after 27 years of operation, Yongsan Hospital relocated to merge with Chung-Ang University Hospital.

+In March 2022 CAUHS opened Chung-Ang University Gwangmyeong Hospital, its fourth hospital.